 There are a lot of preconceived notions out there about how best to go about a divorce.
 For example, many people think that mediation is always the best way to go because it’s cheaper and more amicable.
 Unfortunately this isn’t always the case.
 Often Mediation becomes a long, drawn-out process in which you are spouses are forced to endure hours of fraught negotiation.

-Many people regret choosing mediation and would rather have paid more, gotten a better settlement, and not have the stress of dealing of dealing with their spouse.
+Many people regret choosing mediation.
+They would rather have paid more, gotten a better settlement, and avoided the stress of dealing of dealing with their spouse.

-It is often a good idea to meet with a Certified Divorce Financial Analyst® before you meet with the divorce attorneys.
+It is often a good idea to meet with a CDFA® before you meet with divorce attorneys.
 They can help you decide whether mediate is your best bet.
 They can also help you cut down on excessive fees.
 Let’s face it, divorce attorneys are not cheap.
-A CDFA® can help you get prepared for the attorney meetings so that you can make them as efficient as possible and cut down on those hourly fees.
+A CDFA® can help you get prepared for the attorney meeting.
+This way they efficient as possible and lighter on hourly fees.